Applying for a postgraduate research programme

 - an overall Trinity Integrated Skills in English (ISE) III grade of Merit, with Merit in the writing component.

 Whilst the School entry requirement for IELTS is an overall score of 7.0 with 7.0 in the writing element, applicants may be admitted to the Composition/Electro-Acoustic Composition PhD with an overall IELTS score of 6.5 with 6.5 in the writing element.
-Please note that students admitted with the lower score will be required to take the In-sessional English courses offered by the University Language Centre in their first year.
+Please note that if you are admitted with the lower score you will be required to take the In-sessional English courses offered by the University Language Centre in your first year.